beydogan/mystatus/README.md

 # mystatus
-A sample Status page app using current Toggle entry.
+A sample Status page app using current Toggl entry.
 Built with Lotus